Commercial fishing: Occupational health and safety

 During 2010–2014, 188 commercial fishing fatalities occurred in the United States, with fatality rates in different fishing fleets ranging from 21 to 147 deaths per 100,000 full-time equivalent workers (FTEs), which is many times higher than the fatality rate for all U.S. workers.
 Between 1919 and 2005, 4111 fishermen died in fishing related accidents in the United Kingdom industry alone.
 These deaths are generally a result of a combination of severe weather conditions, extreme fatigue because any one fisherman usually puts in a 21-hour shift, and dangerous equipment.
 Commercial fishing has been identified by the National Institute for Occupational Safety and Health (NIOSH) as a priority industry sector in the National Occupational Research Agenda (NORA) to identify and provide intervention strategies regarding occupational health and safety issues.

+From 2000-2019, 878 commercial fishermen died from a traumatic injury while fishing in the U.S. that is an average of 43 deaths per year.
+Nearly half of those deaths occurred after a vessel disaster and another 30 percent were due to falls overboard.
+The fatality rates in different fishing fleets ranging from 21 to 147 deaths per 100,000 full-time equivalent workers (FTEs), which is many times higher than the fatality rate for all U.S. workers.
+Between 1919 and 2005, 4111 fishermen died in fishing related accidents in the United Kingdom industry alone.
+These deaths are generally a result of a combination of severe weather conditions, extreme fatigue because any one fisherman usually puts in a 21-hour shift, and dangerous equipment.
+Commercial fishing has been identified by the National Institute for Occupational Safety and Health (NIOSH) as a priority industry sector in the National Occupational Research Agenda (NORA) to identify and provide intervention strategies regarding occupational health and safety issues.